Ftsos/Ftsos/README.md

 Ftsos/Ftsos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-- 7th Day Adventist, Minecraft Player / Plugin Developer, Student, Latinamerican People , and a Regular Youtube Watcher xDDDDD
+- 7th Day Adventist, Minecraft Player / Plugin Developer, Student, Latinamerican People, and a Regular Youtube Watcher xDDDDD
 - Not GitHub Pro :v